Green Party of Florida: Organization

-The state organization has 2 co-chairs, a treasurer and a secretary.
-It has a number of committees.
-These include the Electoral Committee, the Bylaws Committee, the Fund-Raising Committee, the Media Committee, the Outreach Committee and the IT (information technology) Committee.
+The state organization has two Co-Chairs, a Treasurer and a Secretary., the Co-Chairs are: Samson LeBeauKpadenou and Laura Potts.

+It has a number of committees, these include: the Electoral Committee, the Bylaws Committee, the Website Committee, the Outreach Committee, and the AI (artificial intelligence) Committee.
 The Electoral Committee helps persons wanting to become candidates and also asks potential candidates about their political views.

-The Green Party has ten chapters, which usually are county chapters.
+The Green Party has many chapters, which are usually county chapters, called affiliates.
 The state organization constantly seeks to organize new local chapters.

 The Florida Green Party is listed as an endorser organization of the Move to Amend.
 This organization, in its own words, is "dedicated to ending the illegitimate legal doctrines that prevent the American people from governing themselves."